Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/manage-access/scim.md

 ## Manage user licenses with SCIM

-You can manage user license assignments with SCIM groups in dbt.
-This is accomplished using an attribute in your IdP environment, rather than settings in dbt, to ensure accurate license assignment.
+You can manage user license assignments via SCIM with a user attribute in your IdP environment.
+This ensures accurate license assignment as users are provisioned in the IdP and onboarded into your dbt account.

 To use license management via SCIM, enable the feature under the **SCIM** section in the **Single sign-on** settings.
 This setting will enforce license type for a user based on their SCIM attribute and disable the license mapping and manual configuration set up in dbt.
     <Lightbox src="/img/docs/dbt-cloud/access-control/scim-managed-licenses.png" width="60%" title="Enable SCIM managed user license distribution." />